Argentina’s Central Bank Blocks New Crypto Offerings from Banks

 Argentina Central Bank Blocks New Crypto Services

-Only a few days after two of Argentina’s leading banks announced that they will be expanding their offerings to include digital assets, Argentina’s central bank (BCRA) has put a halt to financial institutions providing Argentina cryptocurrency trading.
+Only a few days after two of Argentina’s leading banks announced that they will be expanding their offerings to Crypto Services, Argentina’s central bank (BCRA) has stoppedย financial institutions providing Argentina cryptocurrency trading.

 Although the central bank has long been skeptical of the central bank of Argentina on cryptocurrency, it recently issued a risk alert to the public in May last year, once again raising concerns about volatility and money laundering, even though there were no signs of “significant levels of acceptance and use,” according to the bank.
 Statista data analysis form results show that 21 percent of respondents in Argentina have bought or used cryptocurrency as of 2021, which is the sixth-highest adoption rate globally and the highest percentage among Latin American countries.